-Implementation This is a simple, straightforward fix to a widespread problem that will Opportunities reduce air pollution and GHG emissions.
-Implementation Challenges Parental resistance, especially at elementary schools, and enforcement.
-Resources Needed School system employee and/or police officer time.
+Implementation This is a simple effort that will reduce air pollution and GHG emissions.
+Opportunities Implementation Challenges Parental resistance, especially at elementary schools, and outreach/enforcement.
+Resources Needed School system employee time.
 Consider recruiting student and parent volunteers to help with education/outreach.
-Anticipated Cost Costs associated with staff time Leadership Board of Aldermen; CHCCS School Board Partners CHCCS and Town staff; PTA; individual school teams; TAB Time Frame If the policy direction exists, this could be pursued immediately.
-Fit with Items Community integration and emission reduction recommendations Next Step(s) Coordinate with CHCCS and/or modify Town Code Evaluation Criteria Monitoring of idling activity
+Anticipated Cost Costs associated with staff time Leadership Board of Aldermen, CHCCS School Board, staff Partners PTA; individual school teams; Time Frame If the policy direction exists, this could be pursued immediately.
+Fit with Items Community integration and emission reduction recommendations Next Step(s) Coordinate with CHCCS Evaluation Criteria Monitoring of idling activity